jwinarske/rkboot/README.rst

 --with-atf-headers PATH  tells :src:`configure.py` where the ATF export headers are.
 Without this, the :output:`elfloader.bin` stage cannot be built, and will not be configured in the `build.ninja`.

 --elfloader-lz4, --elfloader-gzip, --elfloader-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.
+NOTE: gzip is currently recommended; LZ4 and zstd decompressors don't compute check hashes yet and there is at least one known zstd file that the zstd compressor in levinboot cannot decompress at this point.

---elfloader-spi  configures :output:`elfloader.bin` to load payload images from SPI flash instead of expecting them preloaded at specific addresses.
+--elfloader-spi, --elfloader-sd  configures :output:`elfloader.bin` to load payload images from SPI flash or SD cards (respectively) instead of expecting them preloaded at specific addresses.
+  This process requires decompression support to be enabled.
+  See _`Booting from SPI` and _`Booting from SD` for more information, respectively.

+--elfloader-initcpio  configures :output:`elfloader.bin` to load an initcpio image and pass it to the kernel.
   This process requires decompression support to be enabled.

 --embed-elfloader  configures the :output:`levinboot-*` targets to contain the :output:`elfloader.bin` binary, copy it where it needs to be and run it, instead of just returning to the mask ROM.